Dakota Rose: 2012–present: Modeling debut

 In April 2012, Ostrenga signed with Bravo Models, a Japanese model agency, and moved to Japan.
 Japanese television program Zip! did a feature segment on Ostrenga, where she personally appeared for the first time.
 On August 24, 2012, Ostrenga appeared at a launch event of a mascara product at Etude House in Cheongdam-dong, South Korea, and participated in its demonstration showcase.
 On September 1, 2012, she made her model runway debut in the Tokyo Girls Collection in Nagoya.
 In April 2013, she also appeared at the Sapporo Collection 2013 show.
 Later that year, she released her first photobook, All About Dakota Rose.
 Ostrenga also appeared in the commercial for Rage of Bahamut.

 Ostrenga was an exclusive model for the magazine Popteen from the April 2014 issue to the September 2015 issue.
-She also became the image model for the fashion brand CandyDoll.
+She also became the image model for the makeup brand CandyDoll.
 Ostrenga also modeled for Baby, The Stars Shine Bright and Alice and the Pirates at a promotional event for the online RPG The Tower of Princess.

 In 2017, Ostrenga appeared in a commercial for Lotte Fits.
 She also modeled at the Girls Award 2017 Autumn/Winter show, Fukuoka Asia Collection 10th Anniversary Spring/Summer show, Girls Award 2018 Spring/Summer show, and Toita Fes 2018: Sirius.